Edmond Enoka

-Edmond Enoka (born December 17, 1955 in Douala) is a retired Cameroonian professional football defender.
+Edmond Enoka (born December 17, 1955, in Douala) is a Cameroonian retired professional footballer who played as a defender.
 He was an unused reserve for the Cameroon national football team at the 1982 FIFA World Cup and the 1984 African Cup of Nations finals.

 Career

 Enoka played club football for Union Douala, Caïman Douala, Dynamo Douala, and Canon Yaoundé.

 Enoka made several appearances for the Cameroon national football team, including playing in the group stage of the 1982 African Cup of Nations finals and a friendly against Saudi Arabia on 4 October 1985.